2025–26 Minnesota State Mavericks men's ice hockey season

-The 2025–26 Minnesota State Mavericks men's ice hockey season will be the 57th season of play for the program, 30th at the Division I level, and 5th in the CCHA.
-The Mavericks will represent Minnesota State University, Mankato in the 2025–26 NCAA Division I men's ice hockey season, play their home games at Mayo Clinic Health System Event Center and be coached by Luke Strand in his 3rd season.
+The 2025–26 Minnesota State Mavericks men's ice hockey season was the 57th season of play for the program, 30th at the Division I level, and 5th in the CCHA.
+The Mavericks represented Minnesota State University, Mankato in the 2025–26 NCAA Division I men's ice hockey season, played their home games at Mayo Clinic Health System Event Center and were coached by Luke Strand in his third season.